 - ECG, ultrasound and blood tests to aid diagnosis

-New techniques are continually being developed, such as brain-cooling techniques that can be used in the early stages of a stroke to protect the brain from further damage.
+New techniques are being developed all the time, such as brain-cooling techniques that can be used in the early stages of a stroke to protect the brain from further damage.

 Want to learn more?